SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 3) Studying on the existing API's for the discussed features.
 @11/25/2022
 1) Working on functional aspects regarding forgot password as it was not working when two persons trying to initiate passwords.
+2) Helping the team in database as it was biggest obstacle we facing from starting.